What You Need to Know About Vision Loss in Seniors

 When you think about it, it makes perfect sense.
 Loss of vision means loss of freedom (particularly freedom of movement), which only exacerbates the other losses the aging body is experiencing.

-A recent study published in Clinical Ophthalmology found that vision impairment is significantly linked to mental health issues like depression and anxiety.
+A recent study published by the CDC found that vision impairment is significantly linked to mental health issues like depression and anxiety.
 Couple this with the loneliness and loss of friends and family that many older people face, and you can see why vision loss is such a key issue to address with older generations.
 As baby boomers age, there will be more and more people experiencing these issues to worry about.
 It’s important we remember to look after our friends and family members’ mental health as their vision ages, too.
 Plus, it’s all the more reason to keep up with your vision health from early on in your life–you’ll be protecting your future mental health, too.

 Do Our Diets Really Matter?